What are Florida Criminal Records?

-Florida criminal records are official documents pertaining to the criminal activity of persons within the jurisdiction of Florida.
-These records typically include details of all misdemeanor and felony offenses of the subject as well as arrest data, indictment history, and conviction information.
-These details are assembled from a variety of county and state-run offices and repositories as well as law enforcement agencies, court, and correctional institutions.
+Florida criminal records are official documents about the criminal activity of persons within the jurisdiction of Florida.
+These records typically include details of all misdemeanor and felony offenses of the subject as well as Florida arrest data, indictment history, and conviction information.
+These details are assembled from various county and state-run offices and repositories as well as law enforcement agencies, court, and correctional institutions.
 Anyone who obtains a Florida criminal record can expect to see the following information:

 - The personal data of the subject - i.e. their full name and alias, gender birth date, nationality/ethnicity